How Do I Know if My Headphones Need a Headphone Amp?

 See our selection of premium headphone amplifiers

-What Does a Headphone AMP Do?
+What Does a headphone amplifier Do?

 You may know about a headphone "impedance rating".
 Impedance is the combined resistance and reactivity the headphones present to the amp as an electrical load.

-High-impedance cans usually need more voltage to get up to a solid listening level, so they can benefit from a headphone amp especially with portable players that have limited voltage available from their internal batteries.
-But very low-impedance cans lower the damping factor between the amp and headphones and actually require more current.
-So while low-impedance headphones may be loud enough from a portable device, sound quality can be significantly improved by adding a headphone amp.
+High-impedance headphones, like the Sennheiser HD 600, usually need more voltage to get up to a solid listening level, so they can benefit from a headphone amp especially with portable players that have limited voltage available from their internal batteries.

 The size and dimensions of your headphone may provide some basic clues as to whether an amp is warranted.
 Most earbud and in ear headphones are typically very efficient and less likely to benefit strongly from an amp.
 However, many larger over ear headphones will become clearer and better sounding with an amp.
 A few select audiophile models may even require a headphone amp to reach listenable volume levels and sonic performance, especially if connected to portable devices.